 - With fruit: if you store it with fruit because you'll be drinking it again soon, smell and taste it before serving to ensure it's not fermented.

-- Airtight container, mason jar or bottle: it will seal in the wine mixture and help preserve it.
+- An airtight container, mason jar, or bottle will seal in the wine mixture and help preserve it.

 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy.